 The cross is the place where Jesus does the fixing.
 All the damage that Satan caused – disease and disability and death – Jesus reverses it.
 All the people not living right and enjoying their sin – Jesus saves them from it.
 All the spiritual blindness and deafness that we allow in our daily lives – Jesus heals us from it.

 We humans are out of step with God.
 We disobey God’s will and rebel against our Creator.
 And everything is messed up– our bodies, our lives, even our souls.
 You are here today because you know you aren’t perfect.
 You realize that you need a perfect Savior.
 You need the Great Physician to heal your physical deficiencies and your spiritual diseases.

 Jesus is the perfect Son of God who came down from heaven to be our Savior.
 He took on our flesh.
 He came face to face with Satan.
 He came finger to ear and spittle to tongue with the effects of our sin.
 He came to be buried in our death.
 He lived the perfect life of always having an open ear to the voice of His Father and an open mouth to praise His Lord.
 Jesus gave that perfection to us.
 His holiness covers over our sinfulness, our blind eyes, deaf ears, mute tongues, and hard hearts.

-Thank the Lord that Jesus still utters His “Ephphatha” for us also.
-Because of what Jesus has done for you, now you can believe.
+Ephaphatha.
+Jesus has opened your heart to Him through Baptism and His holy Word.
+Now you can believe.
 Now you can hear.
 Now you can speak.
 Your ears have been opened to hear the voice of the Lord.
 Your tongue has been loosened to praise your Savior for what He has done for you.
 Your heart has been healed.
 Your soul has been saved.